nextsimhub/nextsimdg/docs/xios.rst

 The ``field_names`` entry may contain a single field name or a comma-separated list.
 Note that all of the ``XiosInput``, ``XiosOutput``, and ``XiosForcing`` sections are optional.

+As elsewhere in the model, these configuration values are parsed by calling the ``Model.configure`` member function.
+Since building with XIOS implies also building with MPI, you will need to pass the MPI communicator to this member function when calling it.

 Developer notes
 ^^^^^^^^^^^^^^^